-- Choose from two secure lodgment options to suit your circumstances - myTax or e-tax - Most refunds are within 12 business days - Pre-filling your information saves you time - · Built in checks and calculators help you get it right - · You can save and print - Get instant confirmation when you have lodged
+Choose the secure lodgment option that suits your circumstances ----myTax.

+- Pre-filling your information saves you time. - Built-in checks and calculators help you get it right.

-Find out more at ato.gov.au/lodgeonline
+- You can save and print. - Get instant confirmation when you have lodged. - We issue most refunds within 12 business days.

+• ato.gov.au/lodgeonline